 In order to improve path stability (and further reduce overhead), a mesh STA may use the same originator

 HWMP SN for a certain time interval.
-In this case, the originator HWMP SN shall be incremented only after
+In this case, the originator HWMP SN is incremented only after

 at least dot11MeshHWMPnetDiameterTraversalTime has elapsed since the previous increment.